Keeping ourselves and our children safe.

 You can be a part of the solution and minimize the risk to your own children by paying attention to your surroundings.
-You will come to notice a whole lot that doesn’t look right.
+If something doesn't look or feel right, it's because it probably isn't.
+By simply looking around you may come to notice a whole lot that doesn’t look right.

 Your simple observation and phone call could provide the missing link in saving one or more lives as well as increasing the safety in your neighborhood and community.

 Learn more about trafficking from reliable resources so you can better identify signs and victims.
 You can follow any of these on social media to learn more as well as easily share information with others:

 Stop the Traffik